Bachelor of Engineering (Honours) in Mechanical Engineering CW548

 Mechanical Engineering is one of the most diverse of the engineering disciplines.
-It deals with the design and manufacture of everything from small individual parts and devices like the inkjet nozzle to large systems such as spacecraft tools.
-The role of a mechanical engineer is to take a product from idea to marketplace.
+It deals with the design and manufacture of everything, from small individual parts and devices like the inkjet nozzle, to large systems such as spacecraft.
+The role of a mechanical engineer is to take ideas from concept to physical reality.
 It requires specialist engineering knowledge combined with creative thinking, problem solving, team working and analytical skills.

-This course equips graduates with the specialist knowledge and practical experience required to manage the complete mechanical engineering process from product design to manufacturing output.
-The course features extensive practical workshops and includes a challenging project in Year 4.
-On completion of this course students will have a detailed understanding of:
+This course equips graduates with the specialist knowledge and practical experience required to manage complete mechanical engineering processes, from product/project design to manufacturing output and commissioning.
+The course features extensive practical workshops and includes challenging projects in Years 3 and 4.

 - 50% class time on practical exercises in laboratories and workshops.

-- Students of this course have been very successful in the Engineers Ireland Innovative Student of the Year Award, winning three times and runner up once in the past 6 years.
+- Students of this course have been very successful in the Engineers Ireland Innovative Student of the Year Award, winning three times and runner up once in the past number of years.

 - Use of industry standard design tools ANSYS and SOLIDWORKS.